ratt-ru/meqtrees-timba/README_build.txt

   Variable                   Description
   ---------------------------------------------------
-  USE_MPI                  | Use the mpi parrallelisation library USE_DBM                  | Use a database management system
+  USE_MPI                  | Use the mpi parrallelisation library NO_DBM                   | Build without a database management system